yaseressa/my-store/README.md

 - View individual product in detail
 - Add products to the cart
 - Update product quantity in the cart
-- Delete a product from the cart
+- Delete a product fom the cart
 - Checkout page

 ## Project setup